renaissance-publishing/renaissance/content/chapters/19-character-creation-and-advancement.md

 based on how the game went.

-In *Renaissance*, Rez is likely to be the most important reward that your players receive—a situation that might be very different from some other games you have played.
+In *Renaissance*, Rez is likely to be the most important reward that your players receive — a situation that might be very different from some other games you have played.
 We typically give a base reward of 2 Rez per session (so, if a chapter took 7 sessions, everyone would get 14 Rez at the end).
 The party may receive a rez bonus or penalty, based on